 - Create an aromatics sachet by wrapping 2 thyme sprigs, 3 parsley sprigs, 6 black peppercorns, and 1 bay leaf in cheesecloth and tying it with twine.

-- Heat the broth using medium high heat until it starts lightly boiling, then reduce to low heat and simmer uncovered for 2-4 hours.
-The bubbles should be sporadic and should never come to a full boil.
+- Heat the broth on medium-high heat until it starts lightly boiling, then reduce to low heat and simmer uncovered for 2-4 hours.
+The bubbles should be sporadic and never come to a full boil.

 - Strain the broth through a fine mesh sieve.
-Pick out any remaining turkey meat to use in the soup.
+Remove any remaining turkey meat and use it in the soup.

 - Season with salt and pepper to taste.
 Cool and refrigerate for 3-4 days or freeze for months.